Full-Stack-Fluency/OpenImg-FrontEnd/README.md

     C --> B;
     B --> A;
 ```
+## Step 3: Client saves their prompt to DB
 ```mermaid
 flowchart TD
     A[Client saves prompt] --> B{Server on Render sends prompt with email info to DB};
     B --> C{MongoDB Atlas stores prompt with user email};
 ```
+## Step 4: Client updates their prompt
 ```mermaid
 flowchart TD
     A[Client wants to edit a prompt] --> B{Server on Render requests prompt};